-I participate fully in Board activities, including regular attendance at Board meetings 1 2 3 4 5 regular attendance at Committee meetings 1 2 3 4 5 regular visits to liaison schools 1 2 3 4 5 participation in community events 1 2 3 4 5 The Board has a strong profile in the community.
+The Board has a strong profile in the community, including with Indigenous communities and/or First Nations on whose traditional territories the district is situated.
 1 2 3 4 5 The community feels that the Board of Education values their input.
-3 4 5 Governance The Board and District committee system is effective.
+1 2 3 4 5 Governance The Board and District committee system is effective.
 1 2 3 4 5 The Board committee system is effective.
 1 2 3 4 5 The Board Chair provides effective leadership.
-3 4 5 The Board has a "succession plan" for its (i.e., Board) leadership.
+2 3 4 5 The Board has a "succession plan" for its (i.e., Board) leadership.
 2 3 4 5

-My overall rating of the Board's performance (please circle one): 1- Needs improvement 2 - Satisfactory 3 - Good 4 - Very Good 5 - Excellent

-Recommendations for Moving Forward:
+My overall rating of the Board's performance (please circle one): 1 - Needs Improvement 2 - Satisfactory 3 - Good 4 - Very Good 5 - Excellent Recommendations for M oving Forward: